OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 Now Isaac had come from Beer Lahai Roi, for he was dwelling in the Negev.

 ## Genesis 24:63
-He went out to the field one evening to meditate, and as he looked up, he saw camels approaching.
+He went out to the field one evening to reflect, and as he looked up, he saw camels approaching.

 ## Genesis 24:64
 Rebekah also looked up and saw Isaac.
 She dismounted from her camel